GrahamPaasch/netauto-foundations-lab/labs/day-01-foundations/README.md

 Evidence
 - Save `outputs/inventory.csv` and `outputs/connectivity.csv`.
 - Write a short recap: what worked, what failed, and what you need for Day 2.

+Student checklist
+- Inventory generated from fixtures or live data.
+- Connectivity run in offline mode and live mode.
+- Evidence saved in `outputs/`.
+- Two issues or questions noted for Day 2.